streamsets/tutorials/working-with-azure/blobstorage_to_hdinsightkafka.md

 [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/ "Azure Blob Storage") can handle all your unstructured data, scaling up or down as required.
 You no longer have to manage it, you only pay for what you use, and you save money over on-premises storage options.

-[Kafka](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-introduction) is an open-source, distributed streaming platform.
+[Apache Kafka](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-introduction) is an open-source, distributed streaming platform.
 It's often used as a message broker, as it provides functionality similar to a publish-subscribe message queue.
-[HDInsight Kafka](https://azure.microsoft.com/en-us/services/hdinsight/apache-kafka/) is a managed service that provides a simplified configuration for Apache Kafka.
+[Apache Kafka on HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/apache-kafka/) is a managed service that provides a simplified configuration for Apache Kafka.

 ## Goal